famiu/feline.nvim/README.md

 ### 2. Building your own statusline.

-If you don't mind getting your hands dirty, then I recommend making your own statusline, it's very easy to do so, but for that you have to first understand how Feline works.<br><br>Feline has a statusline generator that takes a `components` value and a `properties` value, both of them are Lua tables.
-The `components` table needs to contain the statusline components while the `properties` table needs to contain the statusline properties.
+If you don't mind getting your hands dirty, then I recommend making your own statusline, it's very easy to do so, but for that you have to first understand how Feline works.<br><br>Feline has a statusline generator that takes a `components` value, which is a Lua table that needs to contain the statusline components.

 #### Components